SyberLabs/.github/profile/README.md

 “How may software change what people can perceive, understand, and create?”

-SyberLabs is a place for building machine-learning pipelines and experiments, HCI-oriented product development, simulation platforms, and generative art.
+SyberLabs is a place for building machine-learning experiments, HCI-oriented product development, simulation platforms, and generative art.

 ## Start here